st3phano/cpp-how-to-program-10-e/README.md

 because problems with data manipulations are localized to the member functions.

-<strong>Chapter 4:</strong>
+<h1>Chapter 4:</h1>

--The precedence of the conditional operator is low, so the entire conditional expression is normally placed in parentheses.
+-Conditional expressions can be used in some situations where if…else statements cannot, but the precedence of the conditional operator is low, so the entire conditional expression is normally placed in parentheses.

--Conditional expressions can be used in some situations where if…else statements cannot.

 -https://en.wikipedia.org/wiki/Integer_overflow#Security_ramifications